- The key to a successful fundraiser is in the planning.

 Fairytales and other public domain stories are a great place to start.
 How about the school principal (played by a student, of course) gets visited by 3 spirits who show him how much better the school will be if only they can raise money to complete the new playground?

-Now all you have to do is put out a few signs and charge for tickets.
+Now all you have to do is put out charitable signage requesting donors purchase tickets.
 Parents and grandparents will be the first on board!

 4. Lemonade Stand… with a Twist